-- In basic physics or chemistry it is often relatively easy to achieve constancy - Although it may be difficult to set the experimental attributes to the values one wishes to explore - e.g. temperature and pressure for nuclear fusion - The most difficult problem historically is finding out what attributes are relevant - e.g. understanding the nature of infectious diseases
+- In basic physics or chemistry it is often relatively easy to achieve constancy - Although it may be difficult to set the independent variables to the values one wishes to explore - e.g. temperature and pressure for nuclear fusion - The most difficult problem historically is finding out what attributes are relevant - i.e. what is not just an unimportant extraneous variable - e.g. understanding the nature of infectious diseases

-- In contrast, whenever human beings are part of the experiment, constancy becomes extremely difficult: - No two human beings are the same - No one human being is the same over time (memory!) - The only known approach to obtain constancy for the humanrelated attributes of an experiment is averaging: - Pick a large number of humans ("subjects") at random - Assign each to an experiment condition at random - Perform the experiment with each one - Use the average results per group: differences balance out - It works, except for one problem: - Subject motivation may depend on the value of the experimental variable - e.g. design method A is considered more 'sexy' than B
+- In contrast, whenever human beings are part of the experiment, constancy becomes extremely difficult: - No two human beings are the same - No one human being is the same over time (memory!) - The only known approach to obtain constancy for the human-related attributes of an experiment is averaging: - Pick a large number of humans ("subjects") at random - Assign each to an experiment condition at random - Perform the experiment with each one - Use the average results per group: differences balance out - It works, except for one problem: - Subject motivation may depend on the value of the experimental variable - e.g. design method A is considered more 'sexy' than B